dyihoon90/glogging/README.md

 | options                    | Optional option parameter                                                                                                                                                                                                                                                     | optional                   |                             |
 | options.toLogResult        | whether to log the return value of the decorated function.
 Defaults to false.                                                                                                                                                                                                 | required if options is set | `true`/`false`              |
 | options.redactedProperties | if `options.toLogResult` set to true, use this array for properties from the function return value you don't want logged. works for both objects with nested properties and objects inside of arrays. you can also pass in an integer to redact a particular item in an array | optional                   | ['mySecretProperty', 0]     |

+## Examples

+See examples folder for usage.

+Or you can clone this repo and run:
+- `npm i` then,
+- `npm run example` for base logger and decorator demo
+- `npm run example-server` for middleware demo